revoltchat/documentation/docs/markdown.md

 :::tip

-The language display, shown above as a purple button, also acts as a copy button:
-If you click on it, the entire contents of the code block get pasted into your clipboard!
+The language display, shown above as a purple button, also acts as a copy button - if you click on it, the entire contents of the code block get pasted into your clipboard!
 __This is especially useful for code blocks that contain a lot of text.__

 :::